mitre/ptmerge-interface/markdown/spec.md

 #### `POST /merge`

-Initiates a new merge session.
+Initiates a new merge session, when, if successful, returns a merged bundle.
 Fully qualified URLs to two FHIR bundles must be provided as query parameters:

 * `source1` - The fully qualified URL referencing source bundle 1.
 * `source2` - The fully qualified URL referencing source bundle 2.